Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Discussion

 Next, our analysis shows that the selection of weather years has a notable impact on least-cost long-duration storage use, which confirms previous research \cite{dowling_role_2020,brown_ultra_2023,diesing_exploring_2024,gotske_designing_2024}.
 Different weather years result in widely varying least-cost long-duration storage investments, particularly in scenarios with constrained interconnection.
 However, due to computational limitations, many policy-relevant studies rely on only one or a limited set of weather years.
 For instance, the \ac{TYNDP} 2022 \cite{entso-e_tyndp_2022}, which is a crucial European planning tool to determine cross-border infrastructure needs, draws on three weather years (1995, 2008, and 2009) for its long-term scenarios for 2050.
 Our analysis shows that the least-cost long-duration storage capacity considering \ac{TYNDP} interconnection levels in the corresponding summer-to-summer weather years (1994/95, 1995/96, 2007/08, 2008/09, and 2009/10) ranges from 103 to 239~TWh.
 Notably, we find the least-cost storage capacity required to balance the most extreme drought in winter 1996/97 is 47\% higher than this range's upper bound.
 This underscores the importance of considering multiple weather years for identifying weather-resilient system configurations and long-duration storage sizing, particularly those that include the most pronounced drought events.

-For Europe, the power sector impacts of \ac{VRE} droughts are most pronounced in winter, particularly in the winter of 1996/97 \cite{kittel_quantifying_2024}.
+For Europe, the power sector impacts of \ac{VRE} droughts are most pronounced in winter, particularly in the winter of 1996/97 \cite{kittel_multi-threshold_2026}.
 We thus argue that our summer-to-summer modeling approach better captures the effects of compound drought events spanning across the turn of years, as compared to models using single calendar years.

 Finally, there is no consensus on the definition of variable renewable energy droughts \cite{kittel_measuring_2024}.
 In the energy policy debate, events lasting from just a few hours to one or two weeks have been labeled as Dunkelflaute \cite{huneke_f_kalte_2017,the_economist_defying_2023,ronsch_problem_2024,bloomberg_europes_2024}.
 Based on our analysis, we propose refining the Dunkelflaute notion to focus on events with the most significant implications for long-duration power sector flexibility: extended (winter) periods where renewable energy falls short of electricity demand, which ultimately define the energy capacity and the operation of long-duration storage.
 We suggest not using the term Dunkelflaute for very short periods of low wind and solar availability, especially not for a few hours within a day.